ministryofjustice/security-guidance/docs/cryptography.md

 Data that should be kept confidential or is worthwhile to otherwise obfuscate should be hashed.
 This **must** apply where authentication credentials are stored, such as a password.

-The published [MoJ Password Standard](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-standard/) has a section on hashing as part of password storage.
+The published [Password Standard](https://intranet.justice.gov.uk/guidance/security/it-computer-security/ict-security-policy-framework/password-standard/) has a section on hashing as part of password storage.

-## Feedback

-> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).